 Many men experience healing in their relationship to their fathers, in their relationship to men in general, and in their relationship to themselves.
 It’s also common for men to become lit up and inspired about their lives, taking on greater aspirations or finally making an overdo decision (ex. leaving an abusive relationship or changing career paths).

-What I Have Personally Gotten Out Of Being In A Men’s Group For The Last Three Years
+What I Have Personally Gotten Out Of Being In A Men’s Group For The Last Four Years

 While I experienced all of the aforementioned benefits (increased fire and drive in my life, trusting men more, etc.), the biggest benefit that I personally gleaned from my experience in a men’s group was something that I never expected.